czue/website/writing/sabbatical/_posts/2017-03-30-six-product-ideas.md

 Unfortunately, I have no idea how I'd monetize this or possibly even build it without violating the terms of service of all those different platforms.

-## 2b.
-Commit Stats
+## 3. Commit Stats

 This is a riff on the concept above that might have more traction.
-This idea came from a friend of mine who's been a stats researcher and software developer for many years.
+This idea came from a friend of mine who's been a stats researcher and software developer for many years (hi, Andrew!).
 This was his pitch to me, verbatim:

 > Git repositories hold a lot of interesting unstructured data about how software is built.